Skip to Content

 If I am an IRMI subscriber, can you provide online links to relevant information regarding tornado losses?

-The following are links to some discussions in Personal Risk Management and Insurance that pertain to tornado/windstorm coverage and claim situations.
+The following are links to some discussions in Personal Risk Management and Insurance (PRMI) that pertain to tornado/windstorm coverage and claim situations.

-The following are links to some discussions in Commercial Property Insurance that pertain to tornado/windstorm coverage and claim situations.
+The following are links to some discussions in Commercial Property Insurance (CPI) that pertain to tornado/windstorm coverage and claim situations.

 Does IRMI have discussions for subscribers related to claims and claim filing tips?